synapticloop/documentr/README.md

 Note that this will generate the `README.md` file in the same directory (i.e. `../some/directory/README.md`)

+The `verbose` setting will output the pre-parsed and rendered templar template to the console

 ### Java command line usage

 simply run